Strona główna/EASTERN EUROPE. Noble impulse of logistics

 Lublin experiences

-The Committee was a network of cooperation of many NGOs, the Lublin City Office, the Lubelskie Province Governor’s Office, Marshal’s Office, cultural institutions, universities, businesses and ordinary people.
-It was created on the initiative of the Homo Faber Association, while its venue and first regular employees were provided by the Centre for Culture in Lublin and City Office.
-The data shows that the Committee’s activities were only a fraction of all actions for refugees in quantitative terms, but quantitative relations are not a reliable benchmark here.
+The Committee was a network of cooperation of many NGOs, the Lublin City Office, the Lubelskie Province Governor’s Office, the Marshal’s Office, cultural institutions, universities, businesses and ordinary people.
+It was created on the initiative of the Homo Faber Association, while its venue and first regular employees were provided by the Centre for Culture in Lublin and the City Office.
+The data shows that the Committee’s activities were only a fraction of all initiatives for refugees in quantitative terms, but quantitative measurements are not a reliable benchmark here.
 Social aid for refugees formed a system of connected vessels, in which different factors were paramount, such as the speed of reaction.

 The speed of reaction

-The members of Homo Faber Association have been engaged in aid to foreigners for many years.
+The members of the Homo Faber Association have been engaged in aid to foreigners for many years.
 In 2021, they became part of Grupa Granica (The Border Group), which concentrated on direct, on-site aid to people abandoned on the Polish-Belarusian border.
-Thanks to their experience, when the war broke out they already had a network of contacts with the authorities and other entities, and were able to picture clearly the situation of Ukrainian refugees.
+Thanks to their experience, when the war broke out they already had a network of contacts with the authorities and other entities, and were able to clearly picture the situation of the Ukrainian refugees.

 The need to help

-People personally drove to the border with Ukraine to transport refugees to other cities.
+People personally drove to the Ukrainian border to transport refugees to other cities.
 For this reason, there were no huddles of helpless refugees, but they were spread around Poland and further across the European Union, where they could encounter similarly dispersed aid from many people of goodwill in other countries.
 One of the Lublin centres involved in such help had its headquarters in a private house at 5 Liliowa Street.
 Thanks to three people who met on Facebook, it became a logistics centre sending refugees to the West in vehicles

 Logistics of cooperation

 One person had a car, the other knew where to go.
 Somebody sensitive and empathetic provided psychological support to the refugees, while a more “task-oriented” person provided them with food and learnt how to get hold of appropriate documents.
 Nothing was wasted, no competence or resource.
-The owner of the house at 5 Liliowa Street, a speaker of Ukrainian, worked with strangers for several hours a day thanks to the neighbour who took care of her children.
+The owner of the house at 5 Liliowa Street, a speaker of Ukrainian, worked with strangers for several hours a day thanks to a neighbour who took care of her children.

 Task organisation